 PhotoLab offers exposure compensation assistance that is useful when the subject is located in a bright area of the image.
 “Highlight priorities” in the drop down menu list there are proposals for densification of bright areas without consideration for dark areas.
-The algorithm examines the initial luminosity of the image and darkens it if necessary.
+The algorithm searches for areas of high brightness and darkens the entire image accordingly, it if necessary.
 It never brightens it.

-Exposure Compensation replaces the white slider of the tone curve.
-It is also an easy way to remove clipping (of the current image but not of the overexposed photo).
+Exposure Compensation replaces the white slider of the tone curve on other software.
+It is also an easy way to remove clipping of the current image (but not of the overexposed photo).

-These assistants are interesting in a personal starting preset to quickly balance a series of photos.
+These assistants “Highlight priorities” are interesting in a personal starting preset to quickly balance a series of photos taken in the sun.
 The notable difference with manual use is that the offset value adopted is different and optimized for each frame.

 Exposure Compensation is the optional prerequisites for indicating to the Smart Lighting.

 These assistants are not available for Fuji X-Trans photos and RGB images.

 TuToDxO.com – All rights reserved – tous droits réservés.